Immersalab/Glint3D/ai/FOR_MACHINES.md

 ## 10. ANTI-HALLUCINATION GUARDRAILS

 - All reasoning must be grounded in current task files.
-- If the model “does not know,” it must explicitly state:
-  “NO VALID CONTEXT — EXECUTION HALTED”
+- If the model â€œdoes not know,â€ it must explicitly state: â€œNO VALID CONTEXT â€” EXECUTION HALTEDâ€
 - No guessing or auto-completion of missing information.
 - No soft interpretations of ambiguous instructions.